Featured image of post Run!

 How is all this possible?

-A word about night on-call
+A quick word on night on-call

 Sources